 Making Your Own QR Code

 The most common way to create your own QR code labels is to use a free online QR code generator to create your unique QR code image.
-These tools allow you to customize your QR code and decide what information you want to present to the user when the QR code is scanned.
+These generators allow you to customize your QR code and decide what information you want to present to the user when the QR code is scanned.

 Once you complete the design, you can download and save the QR code image for later use.

-From there it’s easy to import the image into your label software.
+From there, it’s easy to import the image into your label software.
 For example, Microsoft Word will allow you to design and print QR codes onto standard label templates.
 The label templates can be downloaded from most common label manufacturers like Avery.
 So it’s really a simple 5 step process.

 - Decide what information you want to have present when the QR code is scanned.
 It could be a short text, address, phone number or link to any website